Saturday, March 10, 2012

 18.03.12.
 Red zone, serial quake trashed, Christ Church Cathedral

-CERA was ensconsed in the red zone, CBD & spun out demolitions, affecting CBD businesses.
-Post 22.02.11 Killer Quake, most of those businesses had relocated outside the CBD.
-CERA would occupy & strangle the CBD for 28 months, protected by NZDF checkpoints.
+CERA occupied the red-zone-CBD, spinning out demolitions which affected CBD-businesses.
+Post 22 February 2011 Quake, most of those businesses relocated outside the CBD.
+CERA would occupy & strangle the CBD for 28 months protected by NZDF-checkpoints.

 10.03.12.
 Security man by white / orange, plastic bollards, steel mesh fence cordon, red zone, serial quake trashed tower, Christ Church Cathedral.
 Novotel & Pacific Tower / Rendezvous Hotel left would be restored